sandeep194920/MERN_Projects/5_menu_app/README.md

 # Project details

-<span style="color : lightgreen;">This project is about displaying Menu Items based on the selected category.
+This project is about displaying Menu Items based on the selected category.
 When `All` is selected, all the items are shown, and when `Breakfast` or `Lunch` or `Dinner` is selected, only those items are shown.</span>
 <br>

 ## What you will learn?